Everything You Need to Know About Election Day 2022 in Connecticut

 Check Your Voter Registration

+There are 2.2 million active voters in the state, according to the Office of the Secretary of the State.

-You can check here to see if you are eligible to vote and whether you are registered.
+You can check here to see if you are eligible to vote and whether or not you are registered.

 How to Register to Vote in Connecticut